Adolis García Player Props: Rangers vs. Astros

 - Garcia leads Texas with 97 hits, batting .260 this season with 46 extra-base hits.

-- Garcia has an RBI in 44 of 98 games this season, with multiple RBI in 21 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Garcia has driven home a run in 44 games this year (44.9%), including more than one RBI in 21.4% of his games and producing three or more of his team's runs on seven occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.